lchauhan09/Data-Parsing/README.md

 # Data-Parsing
-In this project we will be fetching data from Yahoo Finance for one company.
+In this project we will be fetching data from Yahoo Finance for the top 1500 Mutual Funds